Deivis44/Deivis44/README.md

 - 👋 Hi, I’m @Deivis44
-- 👀 I’m interested in ...
-Trying to best a very good web developer, while i search a new way to be a better me doing a lot of productive things \ I'm just a joung normal guy
+- 👀 I’m interested in … Trying to best a very good web developer, while I search a new way to be a better me doing a lot of productive things \ I'm just a young normal guy
-- 🌱 I’m currently learning ...
-I know the basics about Python but i started in learn to be a full stack developer so i'm learning JS, Java & C++ with react and obv how to use git better
+- 🌱 I’m currently learning … I know the basics about Python but I started to learn to be a full stack developer so I'm learning JS, Java & C++ with react and obv how to use git better.
 - 💞️ I’m looking to collaborate on ...
-Idk know yet i just want to understand how this works first
+Idk know, yet I just want to understand how this works first.
-- 📫 How to reach me ...
+- 📫 How to reach me …

 <!---
 Deivis44/Deivis44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.